This post was most recently updated on January 12th, 2021

 They spend their days foraging for bugs and leaves in the undercarriage of the forest.
 Their digging and scratching helps turn the leaf litter in to earthy compost.

-Yes, very much so.
-Ideally you wouldn’t feed them chicken, as the risk of weird diseases starts to climb when you do things like that – think of the beginning of the Mad Cow epidemic.
+Can chickens eat chicken?
+Ideally you wouldn’t feed them raw chicken, as the risk of weird diseases starts to climb when you do things like that – think of the beginning of the Mad Cow epidemic.

 In the wild chickens will scavenge any meat they can find.
 They actually have quite high protein requirements so that they can lay those nutritious eggs.